xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param port: port name or the ip address, default is the value when initializing an instance
 :param baudrate: baudrate, only available in serial way, default is the value when initializing an instance
 :param timeout: timeout, only available in serial way, default is the value when initializing an instance
+:param axis: number of axes, required only when using a serial port connection, default is 7
 ```

 #### def __disconnect__(self):